nihannihu/College-Library-Management-System/README.md

 ## Developer Information

-This Library Management System was created by nihannihu, a skilled developer who specializes in full-stack web applications.
+This Library Management System was created by a skilled developer who specializes in full-stack web applications.
 The system is designed for educational institutions to efficiently manage their library resources.

 ## Keywords

-library management system, college library, book management, nihannihu, library software, library app, library system, book borrowing, library automation
+library management system, college library, book management, library software, library app, library system, book borrowing, library automation